 The biggest question is whether it is possible to overcome the existential crisis, taking advantage of negative and positive experiences?
 Let’s try to find out in this post by Lucy Adams.

 The True Causes of the Crisis

-The causes of an existential crisis are not limited to sad or traumatic experiences.
+Sad or traumatic experiences are not the only cause of an existential crisis.
 Sometimes they may take the form of joyful and positive events like the birth of a child, love, and marriage.
 The other scenario is when the person feels something has changed inside, and can no longer live yesterday’s life.
 Very often, an event that provokes the crisis is negligible, but it’s the last drop in accumulated emotional load.

 Thus, the crisis triggers are determined not only by external but also internal content, as well as by the dynamics of the psychological life of the individual, which often remain outside of consciousness, and therefore cannot be controlled or foreseen.

-Speaking about the triggers, it is necessary to consider the fact that the crisis can be provoked not only by the events of a personal history but also in extreme situations at a global level.
+It is necessary to consider the fact that the crisis can be provoked not only by the events of personal history.
+Crisis can be experienced in extreme situations at a global level.
 For example, political, economic, social, environmental and natural disasters.
-If you consider things happening on our planet as the context for the biological, psychological and spiritual development of humanity , the relationship between personal and global levels becomes more apparent.
+If you consider things happening on our planet as the context for the biological, psychological and spiritual development of humanity.
+Then the relationship between personal and global levels becomes more apparent.
 Undoubtedly, personal experiences are reflections of the events taking place at the global level.
-Moreover, the depth of a person’s crisis may be exacerbated by the scale of the tragic global events.
+The scale of tragic global events can exacerbate the depth of a personal crisis.

 - the external characteristics of the crisis may be different;

 - the triggers can have a completely different character;

 - the response to the crisis is specific for the individual.